When it comes to choosing the best electronic logging devices, it can be hard. That’s why we bring you this Electronic Logging Devices Comparison.

 The went the extra mile by being certified by the transportation technology testing firm PIT Group.
 Since FMCSA doesn’t verify that the devices on their certification list are actually compliant, this provides all the extra assurances that a fleet owner needs to know that they’re choosing a FMCSA-compliant device.

-Another thing that sets this ELD device apart is that it can be installed even in older trucks.
+Another thing that sets this Electronic Logging Devices apart in this comparison is that it can be installed even in older trucks.
 This is because it can be installed using the normal EMC connection or a 3-wire install.

 This is especially good news for fleets that have older vehicles that are still in service.
 They can be brought up to compliance and they can have their whole fleet on the same system.